• Duration18 Days

 You can get both of these permits from the Nepal Tourism Board office in Kathmandu or Monjo.

-*Note: If you are trekking from Jiri, then you will need an extra permit called Gaurishankar Conservation Area permit, which costs 3000 per person.
+*Note: If you are trekking from Jiri, then you will need an extra permit called the Gaurishankar Conservation Area permit, which costs 3000 per person.

-Trekking Everest Base Camp in winter is possible, but you have to be well prepared to face freezing cold and possible trail blockage.
+Trekking Everest Base Camp in winter is possible, but you have to be well prepared to face cold and possible trail blockage.
 Monsoon is not a good time of the year to trek to the Everest region.
-However, with less expectation of mountains views and slippery trails, you can still trek during this season as well.
+However, with less expectation of mountain views and slippery trails, you can still trek during this season as well.

-Food & Accommodation during Everest Circuit Trek
+Food & Accommodation during the Everest Circuit Trek

 Everest Circuit Trekking route is one of the developed trekking routes in the Himalayas, therefore you will get both luxury and budget-friendly accommodations.
 Our Everest Base Camp Trek package includes a lodge stay.
 The rooms will be small with limited furniture and a double bed.
 Likewise, the washroom will be shared/private depending upon the lodge.